Photoshop Layers is one of the most important things to learn when you start editing. It’s one of the best features of this powerful editing software.

-You can reposition or change the colour and font at any time.
+You can reposition or change the color and font at any time.

 Using Command + T will allow you to resize the text with the mouse.

 Let’s look at the buttons at the bottom of the Layers Panel again.
 Click on the ‘New fill or adjustment layer’ button.
-You can use these adjustment layers to edit colours and contrast.
+You can use these adjustment layers to edit colors and contrast.